 - Prior to the issuance of the permit, the applicant must give written notice (on the form provided by the City) to the business(es) directly adjacent to the sidewalk area to by occupied and approval from any and all business within 75 feet in direct competition with applicant's items.
 All parties must be notified at least 72 hours before any sidewalk occupancy permit can be issued.
 Street level businesses wishing to occupy sidewalk space directly adjacent to (in front of) their business do not have to comply with this requirement.
 [See Administrative Rules for additional requirements.]

 - Pursuant to Chapter 47, Section 4:14(12) applicants for Sidewalk Occupancy permits must submit evidence of adequate insurance coverage consisting of a certificate issued by an authorizing agent of the insurance company with the required amendments and/or changes per the attached Insurance Requirement Form.
-Faxed copies must be sent directly from the insurance company.
+The City of Ann Arbor must be listed as additionally insured.

 - Fees for Sidewalk Occupancy Permits are:

 Before using any sidewalk occupancy permit involving the sale of food or product for human consumption, a copy of the Application for Certification must be received from the County Health Officer.The permit must be prominently displayed so that it is visible to the public while conducting activities permitted by this Chapter.
 The permit holder must provide refuse receptacles that cannot be deposited in City refuse containers.The permit holder must provide for a pedestrian walkway at least 6 feet wide.